xvzcf/tls-interop-runner/README.md

 <!-- SPDX-FileCopyrightText: 2020 The tls-interop-runner Authors -->
 <!-- SPDX-License-Identifier: CC0-1.0 -->

-# (Work in Progress) TLS Interop Test Runner
+# TLS Interop Runner

-The TLS Interop Test Runner aims to test interoperability between implementations of TLS by running various tests involving clients and servers drawn from differing implementations.
+The TLS Interop Runner aims to test interoperability between implementations of TLS by running various tests involving clients and servers drawn from differing implementations.